Quasi-periodic Eruptions from Stellar-mass Black Holes Impacting Accretion Disks in Galactic Nuclei: Discussion

 The mass accumulation rate, treating the sBH as sweeping a spherical volume, is

 The shocked mass over the residence time is then

 The energy accumulation rate, reflecting gravitational heating as gas is pulled toward the sBH, is

 where we adopt $ R_\odot^2 $ as a characteristic normalization scale to simplify the calculation of order-of-magnitude estimates of the gravitational pull effect.
 The choice is justified because the key physical length scales involved, such as the Bondi radius $R_{\rm B}$, the Hill radius $R_{\rm H}$, and the effective radius $R_{\rm eff}$ derived from simulations, all fall within a range from $\sim0.03\, R_\odot $ to $ \sim 10\, R_\odot $ depending on the inclination and other parameters.
 By using a single representative distance $ R_\odot $, we average the gravitational effect over this typical range, avoiding the need for a full integral over radius dependent contributions while still capturing the dominant behavior.
-Thus, the total gravitational energy gain is
+We note that this choice is approximate.
+In the low-inclination regime, $R_{\rm eff}$ can exceed the assumed disk scale height, so the thin-disk and spherical sweeping assumptions become less accurate.
+However, the residence time $\tau$ is defined independently of $H$, which reduces sensitivity to this choice.
+A more self-consistent treatment is left for future work.